 Dirkje Evers emailed us her question on this subject:

-A Dutch hosting company told me that it’s better for Google to use the domain www.exampledomain.nl instead of exampledomain.nl.
+A hosting company told me that it’s better for Google to use the domain www.exampledomain.nl instead of exampledomain.nl.
 Should I take their advice or not?

 Watch the video or read the transcript further down the page!